Formally Open Access Monograph Publishing Initiative in the Humanities and Social Sciences

 Contact: Keisha Love, Associate Provost for Faculty Development and Special Initiatives, 513-556-7013 or Keisha.Love@uc.edu

 2018 TOME Awards Granted

 Jeffrey Blevins and James Lee earned the 2018 Toward an Open Monograph Ecosystem Award (TOME) for their monograph “Social Media, Social Justice and the Political Economy of Online Networks,” and Carolette Norwood for her monograph “Jim Crow Geography: Mapping the Intersections of Gender, Race, and Sexuality in Cincinnati Urban Space.”
 Both projects were awarded a $15,000 stipend each to cover the cost of publication.
+Sarah Stitzlein was also named a TOME awared winner and presented with a $15,000 stipend for her monograph "Reviving Hope in Democracy: Teaching Hope and Overcoming Despair in America."
 Learn more.

 The University of Cincinnati is participating in an initiative, the Toward an Open Monograph Ecosystem, of the Association of American Universities (AAU), Association of Research Libraries (ARL), and the Association of American University Presses (AAUP) that is designed to advance the wide dissemination of scholarship by humanities and social sciences faculty by promoting and publishing free, open access, digital editions of peer-reviewed, professional monographs.
 The Office of the Provost will award three grants of up to $15,000 for five academic years, 2017-2021, to support the publication of original long-form monographs by participating publishers.

 Applications will be accepted annually on the following dates:

 - June 6

 - October 6